How are dental insurance benefits calculated?

 You can go to any dentist you want.
 And they will bill out their services at their regular fee, which may be more than the insurance company might consider fair (meaning “usual, customary, and reasonable” in the sense that it is similar to what most dentists in your area charge).

-So, by imposing UCR restrictions, the insurance company can protect itself from having to pay benefits based on a claim that involves an extraordinarily high (at least in their mind) procedure fee.
+So, by imposing UCR restrictions, the insurance company can protect itself from having to pay benefits based on a dental claim that involves an extraordinarily high (at least in its mind) procedure fee.

 Additional ways an insurance company will protect itself.

-Beyond the use of UCR fees, companies also limit their financial exposure by grouping procedures into categories (Major, Basic, and Preventive dental services) and limiting the level of coverage associated with each.
+Beyond the use of UCR tables, companies also limit their financial exposure by grouping procedures into categories (Major, Basic, and Preventive dental services) and limiting the level of coverage associated with each.

 - For some categories, such as Preventive dental care, the level of coverage might be 100% (of the UCR fee).